 The guides should not be removed from the rooms in which they are located.
-If you want an additional copy of the guide, it may be obtained from the Office of Public Safety upon request.
+Additional copies of the guide can be obtained from the Office of Public Safety upon request.

 Testing Emergency Response and Evacuation Procedures

 All buildings on campus are assigned a building coordinator, who are trained annually or as needed to ensure they know evacuation routes and exits and how to account for the other occupants of the building.
 Students receive information about evacuation procedures from their RA's, who are equipped with the summary emergency response guidelines.